machacekondra/ryobi/recipes/kubernetes-pod/README.md

 # Kubernetes Pod Recipe

-Deploys a containerized application on Kubernetes as a Deployment with optional Service, Ingress, ConfigMap, Secret, and PersistentVolumeClaims.
+Deploys a containerized application on Kubernetes as a Deployment.

 ## Resource Type